microsoft/yardl/docs/matlab/language.md

     optionalInt: [null, int] # equivalent to the example above
 ```

-In Matlab, optional values can be instantiated using `yardl.Optional(value)`, and have the value `yardl.None` when not set.
+In MATLAB, optional values can be instantiated using `yardl.Optional(value)`, and have the value `yardl.None` when not set.

 ## Unions